bediger4000/parse-number-strings/README.md

 and a few other things that are OK, but are probably not ever written down as numbers by a human.
 I don't know how important this is.

+I probably should have used a special Unicode code point for end-of-string (EOS).
+That would make the code look a lot more regular, instead of having a test for index into the string representation less than length-of-string.

 The approach of using a language's standard library functions to parse and evaluate a string seems too easy for the "[Hard]" rating,